Aliases for GATAD2B Gene

 Previous GeneCards Identifiers for GATAD2B Gene

 This gene encodes a zinc finger protein transcriptional repressor.
 The encoded protein is part of the methyl-CpG-binding protein-1 complex, which represses gene expression by deacetylating methylated nucleosomes.
-Mutations in this gene are linked to intellectual disability and dysmorphic features associated with mental retardation. [provided by RefSeq, Jun 2016]
+Mutations in this gene are linked to intellectual disability and dysmorphic features associated with cognitive disability. [provided by RefSeq, Jun 2016]

 GeneCards Summary for GATAD2B Gene

 GATAD2B (GATA Zinc Finger Domain Containing 2B) is a Protein Coding gene.
-Diseases associated with GATAD2B include Mental Retardation, Autosomal Dominant 18 and Intellectual Disability.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and RNA Polymerase I Promoter Escape.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
+Diseases associated with GATAD2B include Mental Retardation, Autosomal Dominant 18 and Koolen-De Vries Syndrome.
+Among its related pathways are Regulation of TP53 Activity and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is GATAD2A.

 Transcriptional repressor.
 Enhances MBD2-mediated repression.
 Efficient repression requires the presence of GATAD2A.
 Targets MBD3 to discrete loci in the nucleus.
 May play a role in synapse development.